CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 or test cases, so that we can reproduce the issue.
 Check that your report does not expose any sensitive data, such as passwords, tokens, or personal information.

+Project maintainers will normally credit the reporter when a vulnerability is disclosed or fixed.
+If you do not want to be credited publicly, please indicate that in your report.

 If you would like any help with triaging the issue, or if the issue is being actively exploited, please copy the report to the CPAN